jalieven/tutorials/angularjs/template/README.md

 	AngularJS says:

 	We call them directives (see eg. http://docs.angularjs.org/api/ng.directive:ngRepeat) wich are markers so that the angular.js Javascript can do stuff with them at runtime, actually a way to teach html new tricks.
+Actually in the AngularJS internals this is performed by a thing called the HTML Compiler.
+	The compiler is an angular service which traverses the DOM looking for attributes.
+The compilation process happens in two phases.

+        * Compile: traverse the DOM and collect all of the directives.
+The result is a linking function.
+        * Link: combine the directives with a scope and produce a live view.
+        		Any changes in the scope model are reflected in the view, and any user interactions with the view are reflected in the scope model.
+        		This makes the scope model the single source of truth.

+    Some directives such ng-repeat clone DOM elements once for each item in collection.
+    Having a compile and link phase improves performance since the cloned template only needs to be compiled once, and then linked once for each clone instance.

 	So lets give web-developers a break by adding behaviour from those "data-" attributes and make the browser a better platform to develop in.
 	Hooray!!!
 No more low-level fiddling around with the DOM structure in Javascript.
+	So you can even go further and create your own DSL (as in your own custom HTML dialect).
+	The directives can be placed in element names, attributes, class names, as well as comments and are basically just functions which executes when the compiler encounters it in the DOM.

+* What's the deal with these scope-thingies?

+	Both controllers and directives have reference to the scope, but not to each other.
+This arrangement isolates the controller from the directive as well as from DOM.
+	This is an important point since it makes the controllers view agnostic, which greatly improves the testing story of the applications.

+	For more info see: http://docs.angularjs.org/guide/scope

 * How 'bout filters.
 What are those?